How To Create A To-Do List In WordPress

 To Do Lists – Benefits

-Here are some of the many benefits of using to do lists:
+Here are just a few of the benefits of using to-do lists:

 Better Strategic Planning

-Reschedule Or Reorganize Quickly
+Quickly Reschedule And Reorganize

 Cleverness To-Do List

-Cleverness To-Do List Plugin URL
+Download The Cleverness To-Do List Plugin

 http://wordpress.org/plugins/cleverness-to-do-list/

-This plugin provides users with a to do list feature.
+This WordPress plugin provides users with a to-do list feature.

 Features